-Facilities producing Schedule 1 chemicals for research, medical or pharmaceutical purposes in quantities less than 100 grams in total per year will not be declared to the OPCW, though such facilities still require a permit under the Chemical Weapons (Prohibition) Act.
-If a research facility, however, expects to produce more than 100 grams in total of Schedule 1 chemicals in any calendar year, then ASNO must be notified at least 180 days prior to the anticipated date of production so that Australia's CWC obligations continue to be fully met.
+Consumption facilities will not be declared to the OPCW, though such facilities still require a permit under the Chemical Weapons (Prohibition) Act.
+If a consumption facility, however, expects to produce any Schedule 1 chemicals in any calendar year, then ASNO must be notified at least 180 days prior to the anticipated date of production so that Australia's CWC obligations continue to be fully met.